sourabhlal/ada2017/Project/README.md

 * Is it necessary to enrich our dataset with other data, or can we work with just the current dataset?
 For example, when tackling one-off events, we can add them up from another dataset, or add key events that we know about (e.g. hurricane katrina, 9/11, etc)

 # Distribution of the tasks :
-Most of the tasks were carried out in parallel by the three of us and the results were discussed together.Other then taht we did the following :
+Most of the tasks were carried out in parallel by the three of us and the results were discussed together.Other then that we did the following :

 - **Sonia Alouini** : Data preprocessing + Timelines analysis  + Correlation plots
-- **Charlotte Theisen**: Data preprocessing + MetaData processing + website creation
+- **Charlotte Theisen**: Data preprocessing + MetaData processing + Website creation
-- **Sourabh Lal**: Data preprocessing + Sentiment Analysis (IBM and Vader) and Website creation
+- **Sourabh Lal**: Data Exploration + Sentiment Analysis (IBM and Vader) and Visualizations + Website creation

-**Presentation** :sourabh Lal
+**Presentation** : Sourabh Lal